Surge in electricity disconnections

 2012 - 35,339

 Source: Ministry of Social Development

 Source: The Electricity Authority

-Next story in Political: PM pushes trade deal with Europe
+Next story in Politics: PM pushes trade deal with Europe

 Copyright © 2014, Radio New Zealand